 The light bow is the most common of all.
-You usually bent to around 20 degrees and you keep the bow for 1 second or so.
+You usually bend to around 20 degrees and you keep the bow for 1 second or so.

 In any bow, the hands should be kept down at the sides.

-When you think of all the millions of people that rush all day in Tokyo while using public transportation, you could think that being late is normal.
+When you think of all the millions of people who rush all day in Tokyo while using public transportation, you could think that being late is normal.
 But not in Japan.
-Even the shinkansen (bullet train) is practically never late having an annual average delay of less than 60 seconds!
+Even the Shinkansen (bullet train) is practically never late with an annual average delay of less than 60 seconds!

 Bear in mind that if you have to meet someone in Japan, you have to get there before the expected time because if you’re late, even 5 minutes, the other person will start thinking that something terrible happened to you.
 And if nothing awful happened, the person will feel disrespected because you didn’t show consideration for the appointment you had.
 As a general rule, arriving 10 minutes earlier is perfectly normal in Japan.

-In Japan, even using the elevator has some basic rules instead of just entering and pushing the right floor button.
+In Japan, even using the elevator has some basic rules instead of just entering and pushing the right floor button for you.
 You must know that when you enter an elevator, it is the person that is closest to the buttons that is supposed to push them for all the other persons inside.

 Also, if you’re in front of the doors, you are supposed to leave the elevator to let the others out even if it is not your floor, and then get back again.
 The same thing is valid for public transportation too and almost everywhere when the places are crowded.